aslamhossain43/Java-Design-Patterns/README.md

 2. Adapter - Allows incompatible interfaces to work together.
 Example: https://refactoring.guru/design-patterns/adapter

-3. Bridge - Decouple an abstraction from it's implimentation so that the two can be changed independently.
+3. Bridge - Decouple an abstraction from its implementation so that the two can be changed independently.
 Example: In remote control device, Abstraction: remote and Implementation: device https://refactoring.guru/design-patterns/bridge

-5. Flyweight - Reuse existing similar kind of objects and create new object when no matching object is found.
-Example: Like factory pattern but here if object is null then create new. https://www.tutorialspoint.com/design_pattern/flyweight_pattern.htm  - One shape one circle
+5. Flyweight or Cache - To save RAM share(reuse) the common parts of the state between multiple objects instead of keeping all of the data in each object.
+Example: https://refactoring.guru/design-patterns/flyweight

 6. Decorator - To add new functionality to an existing object without altering it's structure.
 Food making, https://www.javatpoint.com/decorator-pattern